-Using Pinterest to grow a Substack newsletter is something I employed for my own Substack publication.
-Here’s what happened when I did.
+I tried using Pinterest for my own Substack publication, and here’s what happened when I did.

-That growth happened in under three months.
-Pinterest became my number one social traffic source — driving 21.4% of all referrals to my Substack.
+In under three months, Pinterest became my number one social traffic source — driving 21.4% of all referrals to my Substack.
 One pin, published in late 2025, is still bringing in new subscribers today.

 This isn’t about going viral on Pinterest.
-It’s about understanding what Pinterest actually is, and why that makes it uniquely suited to writers.
+It’s about understanding how Pinterest actually works, and why that makes it uniquely suited to writers on Substack.

 Why Pinterest and Substack are a surprisingly good match

 Pinterest is a search engine.
 People open it with intent — they’re looking for something.
-A book recommendation.
-An essay on a feeling they can’t name.
-A guide to something they’ve been meaning to figure out.
-Ideas for what to read next, how to think about something, how to do something better.
+A book recommendation, an essay on a feeling they can’t name but will recognise when they see it, a guide to something they’ve been meaning to figure out.
+Or ideas for what to read next, how to think about something, how to do something better.
 They’re not scrolling to be entertained.
-They’re searching to find.
+They’re actively searching on Pinterest for the feeling of discovering something new.

-That intent is everything, because it means the people who click through from Pinterest to your Substack aren’t passive audiences — they’re readers who wanted exactly what you wrote.
-The Pinterest Substack connection in this sense can never be accidental.
+That intent and history of taste is important, because it means the people who click through from Pinterest to your Substack aren’t passive audiences — they’re readers who wanted exactly what you wrote, and might have always been looking for it.
+The Pinterest Substack connection in this sense is extremely intentional.

 There are a few other things that make this pairing work particularly well:

-• Pinterest brings cold traffic.
-Unlike Substack’s internal recommendations (which circulate within an existing audience), Pinterest puts your writing in front of people who have never heard of you but are actively searching for what you write about.
+- Pinterest brings cold traffic.
+Unlike Substack’s internal recommendations (which mostly circulate within an existing audience), Pinterest puts your writing in front of people who have never heard of you but are actively searching for, or have previously liked what you write about.

-What Substack content actually does well on Pinterest
+Types of Substack content that do well on Pinterest

-This is where most guides go vague.
-So let me be specific about what has performed from my own account, and give you concrete Pinterest Substack ideas you can create and use right away.
+This is where things can become a bit vague.
+So let me be specific about what has performed from my own account, and my own experience that can give you Pinterest Substack ideas you can create and use right away.

 Substack content ideas that work on Pinterest

-• Essays, think pieces, deep dive articles, and topics on productivity, business, internet culture, essays about motherhood can all do well.
+- Essays, think pieces, deep dive articles, and topics on productivity, business, internet culture, and essays about motherhood can all do well.

-• How-to posts.
-Practical content travels well on Pinterest.
-If you write about craft, productivity, creativity, or any skill-based topic, it will be very easy for your pins to do well on Pinterest.
+- How-to posts.
+Practical content always travels well on Pinterest.
+If you write about craft, productivity, creativity, or any skill-based topic, it would be easy for your pins to get picked in popular search terms.

-• Deep personal writing around a defined theme.
-Posts about journaling, brain rot, media consumption, reading habits — these tap into active search behaviour.
+- Deep personal writing around a defined theme.
+Posts about journaling, brain rot, media consumption, and reading habits — these tap into active search behaviour.
 People are genuinely looking for this kind of writing.

 Pin design: what actually gets clicked

-• Keep it minimal.
-Clean, uncluttered pins outperform busy ones.
+- Keep it minimal.
+Clean, uncluttered pins tend to outperform the busy ones.

-• Make the title clearly readable.
-Someone scrolling a feed should be able to read your pin title or essay newsletter title at a glance — this is really important for pins for Substack content.
+- Make the title clearly readable.
+Someone scrolling on their feed should be able to read your pin title or essay newsletter title at a glance — this is really important for pins for Substack content.

-How to create your Pinterest for Substack strategy
+How to create a Pinterest for Substack strategy

 2. Build boards around your Substack topics

 Don’t create one board called ‘My writing’.
 Create boards around the topics you write about — the way a reader would search for them.
 If you write about books, personal essays, and living in your twenties, those are three different boards with three different search audiences.
-For example, some of my boards are “Articles to Read,” “Media to Consume,” and “Substack Ideas.”
-These are the terms my ideal readers are searching for.
+For example, some of my boards are “Essays to Read,” “Media to Consume,” and “Are You Afraid of Being Seen.”
+I made the last one for one particular essay I had written that did well on Pinterest, so I made a dedicated board to signal to Pinterest my ‘expertise’ of sorts in this subject.

 3. Create a pin for every Substack post